florian-h05/openhab-conf/README.md

 You may also have a look at [rkoshak/openhab-rules-tools](https://github.com/rkoshak/openhab-rules-tools).

 To access the old NashornJS tools, head over to the [nashorn-js-libs branch](https://github.com/florian-h05/openhab-conf/tree/nashorn-js-libs).

+To access the old NashornJS scrips, head over to the [nashorn-js-scripts branch](https://github.com/florian-h05/openhab-conf/tree/nashorn-js-scripts).

 ***
 ## Color design